IdfbAn/wafflemaker2/README.md

 # wafflemaker2
 Posts a Discord message to the specified Bluesky account once it gets enough of the specified reaction.

+It only posts messages from the specified channel, not the whole server, so you'll probably want to make another channel specifically for the bot.

 ## .env
 For this to work in your Discord bot, you'll need to create a file whose full filename is `.env` (don't forget the dot!), and put the following: